How Can I Be Sure The Ashes I Received Are Really My Loved One?

 As a general rule, it’s safe to assume that if you use a reputable crematory the ashes in your possession are, in fact, your loved one.
 If you’re still skeptical, here are some of the strict protocols they follow:

 When the body is picked up it’s ID’ed and “tagged” (i.e. toe tag).
 This includes the name and date-of-birth of the person.
-(Personal note: At the funeral home I used to worked for we used ankle bracelets.)
+(Note: It can also be an ankle bracelet.)
 Every time the body moves locations the tag is checked.
 This is not an act that is brushed over or taken lightly.
 Before the body is put into the oven, the tags are checked a final time.

 Before the body goes into the oven, a stainless steel disk around the size of a quarter with a unique number is placed with it.
 That number is then recorded on the paperwork of the deceased.
 Since the disk doesn’t melt, it will remain in tact with the ashes that you receive.
 If you’re really set on IDing the cremains, you could sift through the ashes and find the remaining disk.
 Not the best way to spend an afternoon, but whatever gives you closure is fine with me.

 SEE FOR YOURSELF

 If you plan in advance, crematories will allow you to watch the event take place.
 In some cultures it's normal, but if you're uncomfortable with this option don't feel obligated to do so.

 - Paying Final Bills, Dues, And Estate ExpensesIn order to settle the estate, all outstanding bills and dues that the...Read more